aws/aws-parallelcluster/docs/configuration.rst

 ec2_iam_role
 """"""""""""
-The given name of an existing EC2 IAM Role that will be attached to all instances in the cluster.
+Defines the name of an existing EC2 IAM Role that will be attached to all instances in the cluster.
 Note that the given name of a role and its Amazon Resource Name (ARN) are different, and the latter may not be used as an argument to ec2_iam_role.